Digital-Media/fhooe-web-dock/README.md

 Should your containers malfunction or you want to rebuild them from the latest official images (due to new versions), you can use the provided `CleanInstall` script.

-- Windows: Double-click `CleanReinstall.bat` or run the command in a Powershell/command prompt.
+- Windows: Double-click `CleanReinstall.bat` or run the command in a PowerShell/command prompt.
 - Mac OS X/Linux: Run `./CleanReinstall.sh` from a terminal/shell.
 If the file is not executable, run `chmod +x CleanReinstall.sh` first.

-Warning: This script assumes you're only using fhooe-web-dock on your system.
+:warning: Warning: This script assumes you only use *fhooe-web-dock* on your system.
 It will affect other Docker environments as well!

-1. Stop all running fhooe-web-dock-containers (`docker compose down -v`).
+1. Stop all running *fhooe-web-dock* containers (`docker compose down -v`).
 2. Remove all unused images, containers, networks, and volumes (`docker system prune --volumes -a -f`).
 This will also affect other Docker environments on your system!
-3. Update fhooe-web-dock from GitHub (`git pull`).
+3. Update *fhooe-web-dock* from GitHub (`git pull`).
 4. Create and start the containers again (`docker compose up -d`).

 ## Working With the Containers

-Once all containers have been started, you'll notice a subdirectory called `webapp` in your fhooe-web-dock directory.
+Once all containers have been started, you'll notice a subdirectory called `webapp` in your *fhooe-web-dock* directory.
 This directory is mapped to `/var/www/html` in the `webapp` container.
-Since this is Apache's document root, all files, and projects you put in there will be directly available on the web server.
+Since this is Apache's document root, all files and projects you put in there will be directly available on the web server.

 You can access the **web server** via HTTP or HTTPS.
 Be advised the HTTPS certificate is self-signed and will trigger a warning in your browser.